FaizSayyid/determinism-in-simulation/README.md

 If you find this concept of marginalisation confusing you can think of it as averaging over all the wombs we *might have observed* where each one weighted by how likely it is to exist in nature.

 #### An information theoretic perspective on the same process
 From an information theoretic POV each time we condition on an additional variable we reduce the **entropy** of our simulation outcomes.
-If \( X \mid \) represents a simulated outcome (e.g. height) and \( Z \) represents all the variables we condition on (sex, parental height, etc.), then:
+If \( X \) represents a simulated outcome (e.g. height) and \( Z \) represents all the variables we condition on (sex, parental height, etc.), then:

 <p align="center">
 <img src="https://latex.codecogs.com/svg.image?H(X\mid%20Z)\leq%20H(X)" alt="H(X|Z) ≤ H(X)">
 </p>

-As we condition on more and more relevant information, the conditional entropy \( H(X \mid Z) \) approaches zero, meaning that \( X \) becomes deterministic given \( Z \).
+As we condition on more and more relevant information, the conditional entropy \( H(X | Z) \) approaches zero, meaning that \( X \) becomes deterministic given \( Z \).
 In the limit where all relevant variables are known and measured with infinite precision the predictive distribution again collapses to a delta:

 <p align="center">
 <img src="https://latex.codecogs.com/svg.image?p(x\mid%20Z_{\text{all}})=\delta(x-f(Z_{\text{all}}))" alt="p(x|Z_all)=δ(x−f(Z_all))">